-The nursery provides care for children from the local community and surrounding areas for five mornings a week from Monday to Friday.
-Morning sessions are held between 9.00 and 11.30 and afternoon sessions between 12.30 and 3.00 during school terms.
-Children of two years and upwards attend and they leave after their third birthday when they begin in the nursery at Ysgol Gynradd Llandysul or other schools in the area.
-At present twenty five children are registered all of whom are funded.
+The nursery provides care for children from the local community and surrounding areas for four mornings a week from Tuesday to Friday between 9.00 and 11.30 during school terms.
+Children of two years and upwards attend and they leave after their third birthday when they begin in the nursery at Ysgol Gynradd Llangeitho or other schools in the area.
+At present eight children are registered six of whom are funded.
 The area is recognised as one which is neither advantaged nor disadvantaged.